william wantling • in the enemy camp • second edition

 with an introduction by John Osborne

-Mr Osborne recently resigned as Director of American Studies at the University of Hull in order to become a full-time writer and artist.
+Mr Osborne was formerly Director of American Studies at the University of Hull.
 He is the author of Larkin, Ideology and Critical Violence (2008) and Radical Larkin, Seven Types of Technical Mastery (2014) both published by Palgrave Macmillan.

 & foreword by Thurston Moore